izanami-team/IZANAMI/README.md

 server_hostname:  "to be server's hostname.
 You should set dmain name normally"
 root_email: "mail suh as logwatch is delivered to email address that you set"
 letsencrypt: set at True/False whether you instal letsencrypt or not.
 Please set as True if you want to use SSL for free.
-denyhosts: improve security if you can't limit IP address to SSH access to server.
-Normally, there is no problem to set as True.
 php: install mod_php if you set server as apache.
 Please set as True if ou use DynamicPublishing.
 You should set as False if you set server as Cure.
 nginx: Please set as True if you set httpserver as nginx.
 Please set as False if you use apache.
 You can't us htaccess.
 apache: Please set as True if you set http server as apache.
 Please set as False if you use nginx.
 Only available either one.